 We are incorporated under English law.
 The rights of holders of ordinary shares and, therefore, certain of the rights of holders of our ADSs, are governed by English law, including the provisions of the U.K. Companies Act 2006, or the Companies Act, and by our articles of association.
 These rights differ in certain respects from the rights of shareholders in typical U.S. corporations.
-See the section titled "Description of share capital and articles of association-Differences in corporate law" in this prospectus for a description of the principal differences between the provisions of the Companies Act applicable to us and, for example, the Delaware General Corporation Law relating to shareholders' rights and protections.
+See Item 10.B - "Memorandum and Articles of Association

+Differences in corporate law" for a description of the principal differences between the provisions of the Companies Act applicable to us and, for example, the Delaware General Corporation Law relating to shareholders' rights and protections.